 Home equity loan requirements

 You can qualify for a home equity line of credit starting the day you purchase your home.
-There is no waiting period in terms of when you’re able to apply for these loans, and the amount you qualify for will always depend on how much you’ve paid toward your loan, McLellan says.
-In other words, your loan can’t be larger than your home equity.
+There is no waiting period in terms of when you're able to apply for these loans, and the amount you qualify for will depend on how much you've paid toward your loan, among other factors.
+In other words, your loan can't be larger than your home equity.

 Following the financial crisis, banks began capping home equity loans and HELOCs at 80 to 85 percent of a homeowner's equity.
 This amount ensures that you don't ever owe more on your home equity loan than you do on your original mortgage.